schematic-energy/presto-ami/readme.md

 - `PRESTO_AMI_REGIONS` - Regions in which the AMI will be made available.
 - `PRESTO_AMI_VPC` - The AWS VPC id for Packer to use to build the AMI.
 - `PRESTO_AMI_SUBNET` - The AWS Subnet id for Packer to use to build the AMI.
+- `DATOMIC_DIST_FILE` - Path to the Datomic distribution .zip file on the local filesystem.

 Your environment must also be configured with AWS credentials with permissions in the specified accounts, VPC and subnet.